Safety officials want faster reporting of aviation incidents

 The NTSB did not allege that Kisses and co-pilot Matthew Dampier deliberately delayed reporting the incident, but it did say that investigators could have gained a better understanding of what the crew was doing before the close call.

-The NTSB is considering recommending that cockpit recorders capture the last 25 hours of flying time, up from the current two hours.
+The NTSB is considering recommending that cockpit recorders capture the last 25 hours of flying time, up from two hours under current rules.

+Board member Weener also criticized the airline industry’s reliance on self-reporting of safety issues, saying the industry and the Federal Aviation Administration should consider stronger measures to intervene after a dangerous situation.

-Another board member, Earl Weener, noted that other pilots were alert enough to turn on lights to warn the off-course Air Canada jet.
+Weener noted that other pilots were alert enough to turn on lights to warn the off-course Air Canada jet.
 Yet once the danger passed, he said, they took no action to prompt “an intervention and evaluation of the Air Canada crew.”
-He said the airline industry and the Federal Aviation Administration need take quicker action to report dangerous events.

 The five-member board determined last month that the incident was caused by the Air Canada pilots being confused because one of two parallel runways was closed that night.
 The closure was noted in a briefing to the pilots, and nine other planes had made routine landings after the runway was shut down.